Australia can breathe easy after 17th century map restored

 The map, which was once so fragile restoration experts refrained from even breathing on it, is one of just two known wall maps of Australia to have survived the 350 years since being created during the period of Dutch exploration and mapping.

-It has gone on show at the "Birth certificate of New Holland" display at the new National Library of Australia in Canberra.
+The map is known as the "Birth certificate of New Holland" and is on display at the National Library of Australia in Canberra.

 Created by Joan Blaeu, chief cartographer for the Dutch East India Company, in 1663, the map was displayed briefly in Australia in 2013 when staff did not dare breathe near it lest it crumbled to pieces.